 President Kimball went on to teach about the process of change that was directed by God. ". . . millions of people will be affected by the revelation which came.
 I remember very vividly that day after day I walked to the temple and ascended to the fourth floor where we have our solemn assemblies and where we have our meetings of the Twelve and the First Presidency.
 After everybody had gone out of the temple, I knelt and prayed.
 I prayed with much fervency.
 I knew that something was before us that was extremely important to many of the children of God.
 I knew that we could receive the revelations of the Lord only by being worthy and ready for them and ready to accept them and put them into place.
-Day after day

-I went alone and with great solemnity and seriousness in the upper rooms of the temple, and there I offered my soul and offered my efforts to go forward with the program.
+Day after day I went alone and with great solemnity and seriousness in the upper rooms of the temple, and there I offered my soul and offered my efforts to go forward with the program.
 I wanted to do what he wanted.
 I talked about it to him and said, "Lord, I want only what is right.
 We are not making any plans to be spectacularly moving.
 We want only the thing that thou dost want, and we want it when you want it and not until." ". . .
-Finally, we had the feeling and the impression from the Lord, who made it very clear to us, that this was the thing to do to make the gospel universal to all worthy people."
+Finally we had the feeling and the impression from the Lord, who made it very clear to us, that this was the thing to do to make the gospel universal to all worthy people."
 (Teachings of Spencer W. Kimball, Page 448-449)

-What can I learn from inspired changes?
+What reassurance can I realize in accepting the "signs of the times?"
 Just as in Peter's time, there are those who find change, even prompted from the Lord, difficult to understand.
-Through various visual travel experiences that the ensuing chapters in the New Testament teach the same "sound doctrine" that salvation is for all, to the ends of the earth.
-Adjustments in the Word of Wisdom and the social acceptance of non-Israelites into the House of Israel amplify the responsibility of those who were first to share their blessings with everyone, as they are fulfilling a sign of the times.
+Through various visual travel experiences that the ensuing chapters in the New Testament teach, we can see the same "sound doctrine" that salvation is for all, to the ends of the earth.
+Adjustments in the health law, now known as the Word of Wisdom, the social acceptance of non-Israelites into the House of Israel, along with the broader assignment of priesthood responsibilities (throughout the ages) actually amplify the accountability of those who were first to share their blessings with everyone, and the realization that then and now, we and they are fulfilling "signs of the times," the Lord's words grew and were multiplied.